ohler55/slip-jet/README.md

 https://github.com/nats-io/nats.go/blob/main/jetstream/README.md#jetstream-simplified-client
 or https://pkg.go.dev/github.com/nats-io/nats.go/jetstream.
 The
-JetStream API is object based and this package uses Flavors to implement an object based API for SLIP.
+JetStream API is object based and this package uses Flavors to implement an object based API for SLIP that closely follows the JetStream API.

 --------